-Capable of housing 40 individuals, the Village consists of five Conex shipping containers retrofitted into double rooms, capable of housing up to 40 chronically homeless individuals and their pets for up to 90 days.
-Located at 801 W. Washington St. in Eureka, the Village provides emergency housing and case management services to residents.
-In addition, residents have access to all Day Center services.
-Every day, Betty provides three meals for residents.
-As a long term program, the Village fosters community bonding and new hope for the future.
-In its two years of operation, May 1, 2016 to May 1, 2018, 432 people have been served.
+Betty's Blue Angel Village consists of five Conex shipping containers retrofitted into double rooms which are capable of housing up to 40 of Eureka's most chronically homeless individuals and their pets.
+Located at 801 W. Washington St. in Eureka, the Village is a 90 day program which provides case management services to all residents.
+In addition, residents have access to all of the Day Center services as well as opportunities to participate in Project Uplift and Pathway to PayDay.
+Betty also provides three meals a day, seven days a week, which offers residents another opportunity to save money in order to transition to the next stage of housing.
+As a long term program, the Village promotes employment and money management, as well as fostering community bonding and new hope for the future.
+In its three years of operation, from May 1, 2016 through April 30, 2019, 726 people have been served.

 Many amenities often taken for granted can have a tremendous impact on one's sense of comfort and self worth, which is an essential prerequisite for addressing the complex trauma that often accompanies homelessness.
 As such, the Village strives to provide a comforting yet firm hand in supporting its residents through a multitude of activities.

 Weekly movie nights

 Voluntary weekly Community Clean Up group

 Staff and residents maintain a community garden & lending library

 Volunteers wash the resident's laundry multiple times a week

 Identification Cards & Birth Certificates: The majority of our residents have experienced chronic homelessness for 5-10+ years and many lack basic identification documents.